 Umbrella Rigs for Striped Bass Fishing

-This page shows basic umbrella rigs used in fishing for striped bass (rockfish) in the Chesapeake Bay and coastal waters of Maryland and Virginia.
+This page shows basic umbrella rigs used in fishing for striped bass (rockfish) in the Chesapeake Bay and coastal waters of the Mid Atlantic region.
 Umbrella rigs catch fish in other areas and have even become popular for catching striped bass in freshwater lakes.
 Umbrellas are rigged using a variety of components including shad bodies, plastic grubs, surgical hose, bucktail jigs, parachute jigs, tomic lures, and others.

 Umbrellas are just part of an arsenal of lures that are used for catching bluefish and striped bass (rockfish).
 Other popular lures include single or tandem rigs of bucktail jigs, parachute jigs, large spoons, tomics, and other swimming plugs.